athuldfd/Simon-Says-JavaScript/README.md

 # Simon-Says-JavaScript
- Simple Simon says game by javascript
+ Simple Simon says game by javascript with html and css .